beeman/domino-ansible/README.md

 You can change some configuration parameters in the file `roles/domino-server/vars/main.yml`.

+## Defaults

+The default installation of the Domino data directory goed to `/local/notesdata`.
+The installer will be downloaded from the provider URL and unpacked in `/local/installer`.

+Both paths can be mounted to existing locations, the script will than skip downloading and/or installing the default userdata.

+The domino server runs under the user/group/uid `domino/domino/10000`.

 ## Credentials

 To login on the Domino environment you need to use the following credentials